 320 sq. ft.
 Room Test

-I tested it in the room of 320 sq. ft., which is slightly smaller than the recommended dimensions.
+I tested it in a room of 320 sq. ft., which is slightly smaller than the recommended dimensions.
 I installed a FIWOTTTDA air purifier and left it running at speed 5.

 |#||Starting Baseline||After 60min|